PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 He rubbed the scarred flesh of his left hand.
 Ugh, magic.
 It seemed like it should be useful, but it's power always went awry.
 Maybe it was fate.
 Maybe it was karma.
 Maybe it was that Wizards enjoyed a particularly cruel and ironic sense of humor.
 Whatever it the reason, Boltac was certain that the world would be better off without magic.
 But there was nothing to be done about it.
 People may revile a merchant, but in the end, he could only sell what the buyers want.

 The copper bell clattered against the front door.
-Boltac tucked the wand inside his sleeve and hurried to see what profit Fortune had seen fit to bring him this time.
+Boltac tucked the wand inside his sleeve and hurried to see what profit that Bitch Goddess Fortune had seen fit to bring him this time.

 # 3

->add Boltac stubbornly refusing to use the kid's name as a funny bit.

-At the front of the store, Boltac found a strapping young farm boy staring at a rack of swords with an open mouth.
+At the front of the store, Boltac found a strapping young lad, farm boy no doubt, staring at a rack of swords with an open mouth.
 The boy was so entranced by the cold and lethal steel on the wall that he didn't even turn when  Boltac entered the room.
 Boltac slid behind the counter, replaced the magic detecting wand and then asked, "Can I help you?"

 "I need a sword," said the farm boy, his eyes not leaving the weaponry.